 The most used programming languages are:

-- JAVA: This is one of the most popular languages of all times, and currently has 9 million developers and powers more than 7 billion devices worldwide.
+- JAVA: The second and most popular option for a back end language is Java.
+This is one of the most popular languages of all times, and currently has 9 million developers and powers more than 7 billion devices worldwide.
 Java has characterized by the fact that its code could be executed with any operating system.
 In addition, Java has one of the fastest virtual machines.
 Java is the preferred choice of systems engineers.

 - SQL: This is a domain-specific language used in programming and designed to manage relational database management systems.